Spanish Inquisition: Torture

 The toca, or water interrogation (now waterboarding), forced victims to ingest water poured from a jar, simulating drowning.
 The potro (rack) stretched limbs apart and was likely the most common method.
-Confessions were deemed "true, not forced by torture," though recanting risked further torture.
+Confessions were deemed "true, not forced by torture", though recanting risked further torture.
 Murphy claimed that under torture, people will say anything.
-Bernard Délicieux, a Franciscan friar tortured by the Inquisition, died in prison and claimed its tactics could have branded St. Peter and St. Paul heretics.
+Bernard Délicieux, a Franciscan friar tortured by the Papal Inquisition, died in prison and claimed its tactics could have branded St. Peter and St. Paul heretics.
 After the trial, inquisitors, a bishop's representative, and consultores (experts in theology or Canon Law) met for the consulta de fe to vote unanimously on the sentence.
 Discrepancies required reporting to the Suprema.